markwatson/claude-code-4/README.md

 > [!CAUTION]
 > Don't use this application!
 It was entirely vibe coded with Claude Code 4.
 Security is likely lacking!
 For example, you need to set an env variable "JWT_SECRET" to something secure.
 The AI did seem to write code that reads it for JWT signing, but never mentioned it anywhere, and it doesn't validate that it's set.
-I have not audited this code at all, so relying on it for anything would be very risky.
+I have not audited this code at all, so relying on it for anything would be very risky. - Human

 # AI-Generated Todo App